CopticScriptorium/NAPS2017/ANNIS-tutorial.md

   * Query for things following each other: To search for a copular pron sentence (a copula following a pronoun):  pos="PPERI" . pos="COP"
   * Query for nearness:  To find "daughter" within 50 tokens after "son": norm="ϣⲏⲣⲉ" ^* norm="ϣⲉⲉⲣⲉ"

 *Know your corpus and annotations when doing research.
 For example, in our corpus, a compound word containing both Greek and Coptic contains a language tag only for the Greek morph within the compound.
 (E.g., in ⲣⲭⲣⲉⲓⲁ, only ⲭⲣⲉⲓⲁ receives the Greek tag.
-Hence, we use syntax for finding overlapping search fields ("o") rather than equivalent fields ("="). lang="Greek" _o_ pos="V" finds all Greek verbs.*
+Hence, we use syntax for finding overlapping search fields ("o") rather than equivalent fields ("="). `lang="Greek" _=_ pos="V"` ([link](https://corpling.uis.georgetown.edu/annis/?id=dc1b4bdf-6d0e-407e-9c27-80265da4f58a)) finds all verbs that are Greek loanwords; `lang="Greek" _o_ pos="V"` ([link](https://corpling.uis.georgetown.edu/annis/?id=b40a6020-3be6-4f25-bb38-97d64ce6ac79)) finds all verbs that are Greek loanwords or are compound words with Greek loan words as part of the compound.
+Compare the results in the links.*

 ## Word Frequencies
 ANNIS allows you to find word frequency lists for our corpora.

-**:arrow_right:Try it: Select the shenoute.eagerness corpus. **
+**:arrow_right:Try it: Select the shenoute.eagerness corpus.**
   * type in the following query to find all the words in the corpus:  norm
   * Below the query window, you should see a button for "More."
 Click on it and select "Frequency Analysis."
 Click "Perform Frequency Analysis"
   * Both a chart and a list of word frequencies will appear.